Salomon OUTward Mid GTX

 Women’s Version of the Salomon OUTward GTX

 We put the men’s Salomon OUTward Mid GTX through its paces for this review, and Salomon makes the shoe in a women’s-specific version for the same price.
-The women’s OUTward Mid GTX features an identical build but weighs slightly less at 1 pound 11.5 ounces and is only offered in two colorways (the men’s is available in three).
+The women’s OUTward Mid GTX features an identical build but weighs slightly less at 1 pound 11.5 ounces and is offered in different colorways.
 As we mentioned above, neither model is sold in a non-waterproof version yet, but we hope Salomon adds a more breathable, non-GTX design to the collection in the future.